EnigmaCurry/d.rymcg.tech/glances/README.md

 ## Warning

-This container has privileged access to your host, and full control of Docker via bind mount socket.
-It also uses the docker flag `network_mode: host`.
-This gives unlimited access to your host network.
-You should not install this unless you completely trust this service.
+This container uses the docker flag `network_mode: host`, which gives unlimited access to your host network.
+There is also configurable support for mounting the Docker socket, which provides full root access to your host.
+You should not install this if you completely trust this service.
 To enforce the use of Traefik as your entrypoint, your external firewall should block TCP ports 61208 and 61209.

 ## Config